scikit-build/scikit-build-core/docs/getting_started.md

 CMake from searching for both `C` and `CXX` compilers (the default).

 You'll need to handle the generation of files by Cython directly at the moment.
-A helper (similar to scikti-build classic) might be added in the future.
+A helper (similar to scikit-build classic) might be added in the future.

 ````